KyleG-Mitutoyo/Integrated-AI-Extension/README.md

     -   Try refreshing the window with Ctrl-R (or right-click the window and select "Refresh") or choosing a different chat page.
 You can also use the "Reset URLs" button in the options.
 -   **AI chat page logged me out?**
     -   This is an automatic security feature of some chat pages which happens in a normal browser as well, the only fix is to just log back in.
--   **The "Auto Diff" didn't find the right code for replacement?**
+-   **The "Auto Code Replace" didn't find the right code for replacement?**
-    -   This feature is experimental for now.
-The diff logic works best when the AI provides a complete function, file, or a clearly defined snippet.
+    -   The diff logic works best when the AI provides a complete function, file, or a clearly defined snippet.
 If the AI's response is heavily modified or partial, the logic may struggle.
 Try asking the AI to provide the complete function, file, or snippet in its response.

 For any other issues, please [report them](https://github.com/KyleG-Mitutoyo/Integrated-AI-Extension/issues/new) on the GitHub page.